pjliddy/js-async-study/README.md

 #### Synchronous operations.

-Typically, a computer *runs* a set of operations on after another.
+Typically, a computer *runs* a set of operations one after another.

 For example, if we have operations A, B and C the computer will: